An unrivalled combo of great sound, noise-cancelling and comfort.

-The new headphones clock in at $399/£380 as a recommended price, so are a step up from their predecessors.
-However, it won’t be long before you’ll find deals.
-And, of course, if you wanted a pair of WH-1000XM4s, you’ll be able to grab them at a discounted rate.
+At launch a pair would set you back $399/£380, making them a step up from their predecessors.
+Regular deals have driven that price down a bit, but these still undeniably sit at the premium end of the headphone spectrum.
 The Bose Noise Cancelling Headphones 700 remains a natural rival, but there are plenty of others such as the Sennheiser Momentum Wireless 3, B&O’s Beoplay HX and for more money, Apple’s AirPods Pro Max.

 Design and comfort

-But many rivals aren’t as comfortable to wear as these.
-We still found ourselves getting a little fatigued by them after a few hours, but we’d much rather wear them than a pair of Apple’s AirPods Max.
+But the competition isn’t as comfortable to wear as these.
+I still needed a break from wearing them after a long haul flight, but the experience was much improved over doing the same with a pair of Apple AirPods Max.
 They’re also very comfortable to wear with one earcup off the ear should you need it.

 But there has been a change in the way they fold, or rather don’t fold.
 They simply sit flatly in the case.
-The case is rather nice and wedge-shaped and is as big as it needs to be and no more, but fans of folding headphones won’t be too happy with what’s happened here.
-The case has a little enclosure for the 3.5mm cord (sadly not colour coded for our test set) and USB-C charging cable and zips shut.
+The case is rather nice and wedge-shaped; it’s as big as it needs to be and no more, but fans of folding headphones won’t be too happy with what’s happened here.
+The case has a little enclosure for the USB-C and 3.5mm cables (sadly not colour coded to my test set) and zips shut.

 There’s no water resistance on offer, but that’s pretty standard for headphones like these, of course.

-The on/off button and ANC control are on the left earcup and as always, we don’t like the way they’re close together.
+The on/off button and ANC control are on the left earcup and as always, I don’t like the way they’re so close together.
 Walking down the street or similar, it’s hard to always hit the right spot.

 Sound quality and noise cancelling

-What we weren’t expecting from our time with the WH-1000XM5s was quite how impressive they sounded; there’s even greater clarity than the previous generation – really rather striking given the brilliance of the WH-1000XM4s.
+What I wasn’t expecting from my time with the Sony WH-1000XM5 was quite how impressive they sounded; there’s even greater clarity than the previous generation.
+It’s really rather striking given the brilliance of the WH-1000XM4s.
 The sound reproduction is beautifully precise.

 Key to the quality is a change in the driver used.
 Gone is the 40mm driver, replaced by a carbon fibre-composite 30mm version designed to be lighter.